 This isn't always true.
 Most quest items have their quest flag turned off (allowing them to be dropped and also giving them weight) when they are no longer vital to their relevant quest, but occasionally the scripting isn't set properly.
 One or two items that aren't ever vital to a quest are incorrectly set with the flag, making them undroppable and weightless as soon as they're given.

 Imperial Guards.
-You know you're a Large Ham when upon seeing someone swipe a grape, you shout, "Stop right there, criminal scum!"
+You know you're a ham when upon seeing someone swipe a grape, you shout, "Stop right there, criminal scum!"

 The Arena announcer is made of this trope, although in his line of work it's sort of expected.

 The male Dremora, in addition to being fierce warriors, are exceptionally hammy when it comes to their various battle-cries.
-It certainly helps that they are voiced by the same actor as the Imperial males.
+It certainly helps that they're voiced by the same actor as the Imperial males.
 Averted with the rare female Dremora, which due to an oversight in the game's development, arecompletelysilent.
+Unsurprisingly, all of the above, except the Nords and Orcs, are voiced by the same actor, Wes Johnson.

 Leeroy Jenkins: Pretty much every NPC in the game, but most notably the one in the Mages' Guild quest who tells you to follow him and runs straight into a deathtrap not 30 seconds after meeting.